Key takeaways

 Here is the latest data on the median property prices for Canberra.

-Canberra’s property market was once the “quiet achiever” with median house prices recording 38.3% growth over the recent property boom.
+Canberra’s property market was once the “quiet achiever” with median house prices recording 30.8% growth since the beginning of Covid.

 A number of factors were driving house price increases in Canberra and the wider ACT including rising interest from international and interstate investors and tight land releases among others.

-The subdued Canberra auction clearance rates throughout 2023 were a sign of the weakness of the Canberra property market last year and auction clearance rates in Canberra so far this year suggest slow growth in Canberra property prices this year also.
+The subdued Canberra auction clearance rates throughout the last year are a sign of the weakness of the Canberra property market.